 •If your reptile is paralyzed confine to a small enclosure and do not handle him or her.

-If you have an emergency after business hours, please call us at 843-216-8387 and leave a message.
+If you have an emergency after business hours, please call us at 843-216-8387.
+If one of our experienced technicians does not answer your call immediately, please leave a message and your phone number.
 If your call is not returned in a timely fashion and you do not feel that you can stabilize your pet at home, please contact one of the Emergency Clinics in the area.
 Please note that Emergency Clinic fees are significantly higher than standard veterinary care fees.
 While not specialized in the care of avian and exotic patients, these clinics can provide some basic necessary supportive care.
 The veterinarian on duty will notify us of your emergency and refer you to us for follow-up care.

 If your concern is regarding injured or orphaned wild animals that have been found outdoors please call Pet Vet at 834-884-7387, Dorchester Vet at 843-552-0259, or one of the emergency clinics listed below if after hours.